 Because of the dangers associated with diabetes, always wear a medical alert bracelet indicating that you have diabetes and whether you take insulin.
 Also keep hard candy or glucose tablets with you while exercising in case your blood sugar drops precipitously.

-For more information on preventing, diagnosing and managing diabetes, read Living Well with Diabetes, a Special Health Report from Harvard Medical School.
+For more on how to live well after you've been diagnosed with diabetes, read Living Well With Diabetes, a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.